• Skip to main content

 • Closest town: Winter Park (4mi); Idaho Springs (29mi)

 • Specs: 11 sites, RV, trailer, tent, maximum length 25’, vault toilet.
-Open July 1 to September 8
+Open July 1 to September 8; first-come, first-serve

-• Amenities: Bear proof containers, bear-proof trash cans, stream near the campground
+• Amenities: Bear-proof containers, bear-proof trash cans, stream near the campground

 • Recreation: Hiking, wildlife viewing, stream fishing